codeuriii/pyQuackr/README.md

 # pyQuackr

-dosent work because quackr is not longer free
+Doesnt work anymore because quackr is no longer free.